Ganesh Vasudev Mavalankar

-Ganesh Vasudev Mavalankar (27 November 1888 – 27 February 1956) popularly known as Dadasaheb was an independence activist, the President (from 1946 to 1947) of the Central Legislative Assembly, then Speaker of the Constituent Assembly of India, and later the first Speaker of the Lok Sabha, the lower house of the Parliament of India.
+Ganesh Vasudev Mavalankar (27 November 1888 – 27 February 1956) popularly known as Dadasaheb, was an Indian politician and independence activist who served as the President (from 1946 to 1947) of the Central Legislative Assembly, then Speaker of the Constituent Assembly of India, and later the first Speaker of the Lok Sabha, the lower house of the Parliament of India.
 His son Purushottam Mavalankar was later elected to the Lok Sabha twice from Gujarat.

 Early life

 Mavalankar hailed from a Marathi family, lived and worked in Ahmedabad, former capital of Gujarat.
 His family originally belonged to Mavalange in Sangameshwar in the Ratnagiri district of the Bombay Presidency in British India.
 After his early education in Rajapur and other places in Bombay Presidency, Mavalankar moved to Ahmedabad in 1902 for higher studies.
 He obtained his B.A.
 Degree in science from the Gujarat College, Ahmedabad, in 1908.
 He was a Dakshina Fellow of the College for one year in 1909 before beginning his law studies in the Government Law School, Bombay.
 He passed his law examination as First Class in 1912 and entered the legal profession in 1913.
 Soon, he came into contact with eminent leaders like Sardar Vallabhbhai Patel and Mahatma Gandhi.
 He became the honorary secretary of the Gujarat Education Society in 1913 and the secretary of the Gujarat Sabha in 1916.
 Mavalankar was elected to the Ahmedabad Municipality for the first time in 1919.
 He was a member of the Ahmedabad Municipality during 1919–22, 1924–27, 1930–33 and 1935–37.